ubc-library-rc/intro-audacity/content/editing-audio.md

 ## Finding Sound Effects

 If you want to add sound effects to your project, you can either create your own (e.g. using an app like GarageBand) or download ones that have already been created.
-Freesound (https://freesound.org/) is a great resource.
+[Freesound](https://freesound.org/) is a great resource.
 It has a ton of free sound effects that are openly licensed.

 Freesound requires you to sign up for an account before downloading any sound effects.
 {: .note}

 ## Finding Music

 It is important that you have permission from the copyright holder to use any music that you include in your project especially if you plan to make your project available on the Internet.
-Free Music Archive (https://freemusicarchive.org/) is a resource that allows you to search for free music that is openly licensed.
-There is also Audio Jungle (https://audiojungle.net/) and ccMixter (http://ccmixter.org/view/media/picks).
+[Free Music Archive](https://freemusicarchive.org/) is a resource that allows you to search for free music that is openly licensed.
+There is also [Audio Jungle](https://audiojungle.net/) and [ccMixter](http://ccmixter.org/view/media/picks).

 Remember to check the copyright license and make sure to read the terms of that license.
 If you have any questions about copyright, contact the [UBC Copyright Office.](https://copyright.ubc.ca/)
 {: .note}